infretis/infentory/water_dissociation/lammps/README.md

 * titus.van.erp@ntnu.no
 * anders.lervik@ntnu.no

 This was a reproduction of the work studied with RETIS in [this](http://www.pnas.org/cgi/doi/10.1073/pnas.1714070115) paper.
 It was also studied with &infin;RETIS [here](https://doi.org/10.1073/pnas.2318731121).
-However, we used _reaxff_ while those papers used density functional theory.
+However, we used ReaxFF while those papers used density functional theory.